amucinom/ame394-makeup/README.md

 ### Assignment 2 & 3:
  - Test any sort of expression
+ - Notes: I submitted a version of this assignment that converted to postfix, but that did not evaluate the expression.
+I was working on that feature but unfortunately I was not able to finish it in time.
+I finished it about 30 minutes after the 11:59 deadline.
+I will push it, however, you can look at the commit and push I did before the deadline and grade that one if you'd like, I just wanted to finisht the feature for my own peace of mind.

 ### Assignment 4:
  - Add a variety of nodes